-'Literally Me' By Julie Houts Is The Perfect Gift For Your Friend Who Can't Stop Tagging You In Memes On Instagram
+'Literally Me' Is The Perfect Gift For The Friend Who Won't Stop Tagging You In Memes

 As someone who started their career in the fashion industry, I can tell you... fashion is hella weird.
 Let's just say, The Devil Wears Prada definitely got one thing right: if you've made it into the industry, you're supposed to be nothing but grateful all the time.
 That's why illustrator Julie Houts has become such a viral hit on Instagram and beyond.